Break the Bank

 Here's how original host Gene Rayburn (best known as host of one of the all-time best game shows, "Match Game") felt about his hosting stint on BtB, as per his 1996 interview w/my colleague, David Hammett:

 "It was an unfortunate experience.
 I like doing spontaneous humor, and the producer wanted a big money quiz show; he wanted it to be deadly serious."
-(How can you have contestants "seriously" running around in the Prize Vault, performing those inane events? - ed.)
-Gene was fired after the Dec.
+As a result, Gene was fired after the Dec.
 20, 1985 show because "they blamed me for not making it work."

 One of the conditions of Gene's settlement was that his episodes never be rerun; this explains why all repeats seen during BtB's final weeks were from the Joe Farago era, as were those which aired on CBN Cable for a short time in late 1986, following the show's cancellation.

-A bit of irony: Richard Kline, producer/director of this version of BtB, was the director on the 1970s version of the show, which was produced by Barry and Enright.
+Richard Kline, producer/director of this version of BtB, was the director on the 1970s version of the show, which was produced by Kline's former bosses, Barry and Enright.